-(a) If any section, sentence, clause or phase of this Chapter is, for any reason held to be invalid or unconstitutional by a decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this Chapter.

-(b) The Board of Commissioners intends, and it hereby ordains, that the provisions of this ordinance shall become and be made part of the Code of Ordinances of Cumberland County, North Carolina, and the sections may be renumbered to accomplish such intention.

-(c) This ordinance shall become effective July 1, 2012.
+- (a) If any section, sentence, clause or phase of this Chapter is, for any reason held to be invalid or unconstitutional by a decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions of this Chapter. - (b) The Board of Commissioners intends, and it hereby ordains, that the provisions of this ordinance shall become and be made part of the Code of Ordinances of Cumberland County, North Carolina, and the sections may be renumbered to accomplish such intention. - (c) This ordinance shall become effective upon final adoption as by law provided. - Ordinance adopted at the regular meeting of the Board of Commissioners held May 21, 2012.